 Music Online: Garland Encyclopedia of World Music

-The first comprehensive online resource devoted to music research of all the world's peoples.
-Derived from the authoritative 10-volume print edition, more than 9,000 pages of material, combined with entries by more than 700 expert contributors from all over the world, make this the most complete body of work focused on world music.
-This online version includes both images and audio examples, and links out to video.
+A comprehensive online resource devoted to music research of all the world's peoples that has been derived from the authoritative 10-volume print edition (1997), which included entries by more than 700 expert contributors from all over the world.
+This online version includes a set of audio examples for each volume, and is heavily illustrated with photographs, drawings, scores, charts, and maps.

 Music Online also searches streaming video collections: